-Believe it or not, debris examination provides useful information such as; colony health, development or colony strength.
+Believe it or not, debris examination provides useful information such as; colony health, development, or colony strength.
 Some of the materials that can help when testing include: wax scales, pollen, sugar, crystals, melicitose, diluted food drops, cell lids, drops of propolis, and cell components.
 These components are crucial indicators of colony strength.

 In some tests, debris collected may contain Varroa mites or separated honey bee parts such as legs and wings.
 You might also find pollen and wax particles, or some traces of predator feces.
 If you find parts of honey bees, that is certainly an indication of wasps or mice invasion.
 The presence of feces will also give more details.
-For instance long feces indicate mice and small dark brown feces indicate the wax moth.
+For instance, long feces indicate mice, and small dark brown feces indicate the wax moth.

 Debris examination also helps when checking out for Varroa infestation.
 It is easy to see the mite with the naked eye.
 Physical examination of the number of mites collected by a tray placed under the hive can help predict the level of infestation.
-It is also worth mentioning that the validity of the information collected from debris relies on prevailing weather conditions, the season and length of time the collecting tray remained under the beehive.
+It is also worth mentioning that the validity of the information collected from debris relies on prevailing weather conditions, the season, and the length of time the collecting tray remained under the beehive.